laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

 It is generally difficult to
 rely on exact equality of floating point values, which however is what Deterministic Encoding requires.

+## ALDR in {{-thumb}}

+{{-thumb}} describes a process that derives a deterministic thumbprint from a COSE Key {{-cose}}.
+{{Section 4 of -thumb}} defines the application-layer subsetting that is applied to the COSE Key to derive the input for the deterministic encoding that finally supplies the input to a hashing process; this section essentially serves as the ALDR ruleset for this specification.
+The paragraph at the end of {{Section 4.2 of -thumb}} is an example for an application-specific *reduction*: the ALDR ruleset only allows uncompressed point representations, and it therefore needs a process to derive these: "if an implementation uses the compressed point representation, it MUST first convert it to the uncompressed form for the purpose of thumbprint calculation".

 # Using Deterministically Encoded CBOR as a Deterministic Encoding of JSON